getsentry/rfcs/text/XXXX-supergroups.md

 ```

 Here the error is in fact not in `parse_uuid`.
 The function operates as expected, but the
 calling functions are failing to catch down the invalid input error.
-We at this point do not
+At this point we do not
-even know yet if the `parse_request` or `load_images` function are supposed to catch down the
+yet know if the `parse_request` or `load_images` function are supposed to catch the
 error or if someone higher up in the stack is supposed to, but we do know that it somewhere made
 it to a point where a Sentry error was created.
 In this case we would not want this to group
 together under `parse_uuid`.